Inter Miami CF: Miami Freedom Park

 In March 2020, Inter Miami began to play in Fort Lauderdale.
-They will continue to do so until their new stadium, to be known as Miami Freedom Park, is completed.
-The current proposal is for a 25,000-seat stadium that would form part of Freedom Park, a mixed-use complex on the present site of the city-owned Melreese Country Club near the Miami International Airport.
-Approval for construction of the stadium depended on the outcome of a public referendum held on November 6, 2018.
-The result of the referendum had roughly 60 percent of voters approving the measure to convert the city-owned golf course near the international airport into Inter Miami CF's new stadium, Miami Freedom Park.
+They will continue to do so until their new stadium, temporarily known as Miami Freedom Park, is completed.
+The project will include a 25,000-seat stadium that would form part of Freedom Park, a mixed-use complex on the former site of the city-owned Melreese Country Club near the Miami International Airport.
+Approval for construction of the stadium depended on the outcome of a public referendum held on November 6, 2018, and approval of city officials.
+The result of the referendum had roughly 60 percent of voters approving the measure to convert the city-owned golf course near the international airport into Inter Miami's new stadium.
+The whole project in total is worth over $1 billion.
+On August 20, 2019, Miami Mayor Francis Suarez confirmed a recent report that soil contamination at Melreese golf course, the proposed site for the stadium, was far worse than previously thought.
+According to CBS Miami, "...arsenic contamination levels are more than twice what is allowed by law.
+Barium and lead levels are also too high and there is debris in the soil that could cause physical hazards."

+This has been approved by the results of a referendum in which 60% of the voters authorized the stadium.
+Also Miami-Dade Circuit Judge Mavel Ruiz's decision, preserved the results of a November referendum in which 60% of Miami voters authorized city administrators to negotiate a 99-year lease with the MLS team's ownership to develop Miami Freedom Park.
+The $1 billion stadium, hotel, office park, and commercial campus is to be built on 73 acre of city-owned land, currently Melreese golf course.
+The team would also build an adjacent public park.
+The MLS team, Club Internacional de Fútbol (Inter Miami), would play at least 17 home games annually in the 25,000-seat stadium.

-The proposed development, to be built on 131 acre public land, will include 1000000 sqft of office, retail and commercial space, 750 hotel rooms, 23 acre of public soccer fields in addition to the 10.5 acre stadium, and the remaining 58 acre will be a public park.
-The owners will also make annual installments of $20 million for 30 years for improvements to public parks across the city.
-The agreement still requires the approval of a four-vote supermajority of the five City of Miami commissioners.
-The plan had faced opposition from supporters of the golf club and many details, such as fiscal responsibility for toxic incinerator ash in the soil, remain to be worked out.
+The development, being built on 131 acre public land, will include 1000000 sqft of office, retail and commercial space, 750 hotel rooms, 23 acre of public soccer fields in addition to the 10.5 acre stadium, and the remaining 58 acre will be a public park.
+The club owners will also make annual installments of $20 million for 30 years for improvements to public parks across the city.

-The decision follows a lengthy exploration of options.
-Some locations that had previously been considered included: Dodge Island at PortMiami (2013), the Downtown Miami waterfront at Museum Park (2014), a site adjacent to MLB's Marlins Park (2015), and a privately owned site in Miami's Overtown (2015–16).
-The team also considered the Riccardo Silva Stadium at Florida International University.
+The site follows a lengthy exploration of other locations since Beckham's purchase of the franchise.
+Noted locations that had previously been considered included: Dodge Island at PortMiami (2013), the Downtown Miami waterfront at Museum Park (2014), a site adjacent to MLB's Marlins Park (2015), and a privately owned site in Miami's Overtown (2015–16).